top of page

 • Cardboard

-• Cardboard is usually made from softwoods and using it alone will lead to diminished yields of mushrooms.
-We suggest combining cardboard with coffe grounds and/or tea bags.
+• Cardboard is usually made from softwoods and using it alone will probably not provide enough nutrition for your kit to fruit.
+We strongly suggest combining cardboard with coffee grounds and/or tea bags.

 • Tea